 In my opinion, GSA Captcha Breaker is the undisputed king of automated captcha solving, it is a one-time payment and currently supports 1262 captchas with new captcha types added on a regular basis.
 It also has a native filtering system to enable the user to select captcha types to send to external captcha solvers to further increase the users success rate as well as the ability for the user to add their own custom captchas.

-Owned by a totally different team to 1Captcha even though their names are similar and their sequential numbers directly relate to the order I personally process captchas in.
 In my experience, 2Captcha is the best human solved captcha service on the market right now.
 Due to it having a per captcha pricing structure I only send captcha types to it that require human interaction such as ReCaptcha.

 Throw Away Email Accounts